 Photo by Emma Tuttle

-Kelly Yarbrough is a Kansas-based artist whose work is an ecosystem of mixed media drawing, arts administration, and environmental engagement.
-Her studio practice centers on large-scale, mixed media drawings that reflect an ongoing relationship with the tallgrass prairie—one of the most endangered ecosystems on Earth.
-Her work invites a sense of intimacy with place and seek to cultivate a deeper literacy of the landscapes we call home.
+Kelly Yarbrough is a Kansas-based artist and arts administrator whose work takes shape in the studio, the field, and spaces in between.
+Through large-scale, mixed media drawings, Kelly represents a sustained and evolving relationship with the tallgrass prairie—one of the most endangered ecosystems on Earth.
+Her work invites a sense of intimacy with place and seeks to foster a deeper literacy of the landscapes we each call home.

 Kelly holds an MFA from Kansas State University and a BA in Art and English from Austin College.
 In 2016, she founded the Tallgrass Artist Residency, a program that hosts prairie-connected artists in the tiny rural community of Matfield Green, KS.
 She has connected with communities across Kansas through work with the Kansas Arts Commission, has taught foundations courses at Kansas State University, and served as Board President of Shadowcliff Lodge in Grand Lake, Colorado, helping to launch a new artist residency program.
 Between 2023-2025, Kelly participated in the inaugural Wildfire + Water Residency at PLAYA Summer Lake in Oregon.
 She is an Artist INC peer facilitator, founder of the Manhattan Seed Swap, a so-so gardener, and a pretty good dog mom.